COVID-19 pandemic in Michigan: 2021

-On January 11, the Saginaw Correctional Facility in Tittabawassee Township reported that 728 inmates and 118 staff members have tested positive for COVID-19.
-On February 16, it was reported 90 cases of the UK variant have been confirmed at another prison, the Bellamy Creek Correctional Facility in Ionia.
-In total, 62% of Michigan's 40,886 inmates have tested positive for COVID-19 and 138 have died from it, as of March 11, 2021.
+On January 11, the Saginaw Correctional Facility in Tittabawassee Township reported that 728 inmates and 118 staff members had tested positive for COVID-19.
+On February 16, it was reported 90 cases of the UK variant had been confirmed at another prison, the Bellamy Creek Correctional Facility in Ionia.
+In total, 62% of Michigan's 40,886 inmates had tested positive for COVID-19 and 138 had died from it, as of March 11, 2021.

 On February 26, it was reported that 23 employees of a Whole Foods store in Detroit tested positive for COVID-19.

 On March 22, it was reported that 40 positive cases were discovered at Eisenhower High School in Shelby Township, sending 400 students into quarantine and moving all classes to virtual learning until at least April 12, with some classes resuming as late as April 19.

-As of June 28, there are 123 active clusters in the state, down 37% from the previous week.
+As of June 28, there were 123 active clusters in the state, down 37% from the previous week.